SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 Through an analysis of customer reviews of food delivery services extracted from nationwide Google Reviews, we aim to examine how people's attitudes to food delivery change before and after the pandemic, and to identify the key related factors.
-By fusing with mobile phone location data, we further examine whether the growth of delivery services would decrease restaurants' in-person visit.
+By fusing with mobile phone location data, we further examine whether the growth of delivery services would decrease in-person visit to restaurant.